flokk.

 St. Stephen's Green

 Dublin's most beloved city park is a ten-minute walk from Bewley's and has a duck pond, playgrounds, and plenty of open lawn for kids to run around.
-It is free to enter and a perfect afternoon reset a
+It is free to enter and a perfect afternoon reset after a morning of museums.

 nature_and_outdoors